cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 ## Assumption

-For any pair of tokens you can create an orderbook.
+For a pair of tokens you can create an orderbook.
 The orderbook can be created for the exchange of any tokens between any pair of chains.
-There can only be one orderbook for a pair of token.
+There can only be one orderbook for a pair of token at the same time.
 <!-- There is no condition to check for open channels between two chains. -->
 A specific chain cannot mint new of its native token.
 <!-- The module is trustless, there is no condition to check when opening a channel between two chains.
 Any pair of tokens can be exchanged between any pair of chains. -->

-This module is inspired by the [`ibc-transfer`](https://github.com/cosmos/cosmos-sdk/tree/v0.42.1/x/ibc/applications/transfer) module and will have some similarities like the voucher creation.
-It will be a bit more complex but it will display how to create:
+This module is inspired by the [`ibc-transfer`](https://github.com/cosmos/cosmos-sdk/tree/v0.42.1/x/ibc/applications/transfer) module and will have some similarities, like the `voucher` creation.
+It will be more complex but it will display how to create:

 - Several types of packets to send
 - Several types of acknowledgments to treat
-- Some more complex logic on how to treat a packet, an acknowledgement, a timeout and more
+- Some more complex logic on how to treat a packet, an receipt, on timeout and more

 ## Overview